National Museum Wales

 Gweithdy celebrates the culture, heritage and skills of Welsh craft in a new gallery, workshop and visitor hub for St Fagans National Museum of History.

-Translating from the Welsh as ‘made by hand’, Gweithdy provides flexible workshop and demonstration spaces for a huge range of craft, science and archaeology activities and a hands-on exhibition which will host 500 items from the craft and archaeology collections of the National Museum Wales when completed in 2018.
-A built-in forge under cover of the building canopy will be used for metalwork demonstrations and other heavy crafts activities, and create a focal point for this part of the park.
+Translating from the Welsh as ‘made by hand’, Gweithdy provides flexible workshop and demonstration spaces for a huge range of craft, science and archaeology activities and a hands-on exhibition which hosts 500 items from the craft and archaeology collections of the National Museum Wales.
+A built-in forge under cover of the building canopy is used for metalwork demonstrations and other heavy crafts activities and creates a focal point for this part of the park.

 Designed to be a good example of environmentally responsible architecture, Gweithdy is integrated into the renewed 19th Century woodland landscape setting through its form and materiality.

 Situated next to a stepped amphitheatre and at a crossing of paths, the pavilion is a natural destination for visitors, drawing more people further into the Museum Park.
 Gweithdy also houses a new coffee shop and visitor toilets.

 2019 Art Fund Museum of the Year (St Fagans)

 2018 RICS Wales Regional Award: Tourism and Leisure Award